 Launching a New Fund?
 Let the Investors Know You’re Outsourcing.

-2. "Will I have a winning strategy?"
+2. "Can I ensure a winning strategy?"

 You might be thinking: